-We check out where in Brisbane you can get you hands… or mouth… on Brisbane’s best steak.
+We check out where in Brisbane you can get you hands… or mouth… on Brisbane’s best steaks.

-This new craft butcher in New Farm doesn’t look like any normal butcher shop… in fact it looks more like a jewellery store with the glass cabinets… and no counter.
+This new craft butcher in New Farm doesn’t look like any normal butcher shop.
+In fact, it looks more like a jewellery store–with glass cabinets and no counter.

 11/85 Merthyr Road, New Farm

 While there are plenty of newcomers in steak, there is one original that remains a Brisbane favourite.

 Cha Cha Char in Eagle Street is one of the city’s first genuine steakhouses and also the first to bring Wagyu to the plate in Brisbane.